 My aunt’s Burmese-Inspired Khao Suey is pretty fuss-free with ingredients that can be sourced easily and is totally doable on a weeknight.
 It’s also great to feed a large crowd with endless topping bar.
 I hope you will give this Burmese-Inspired Khao Suey a try and enjoy it with your loved ones.

-thin spaghetti noodles, about 2 oz. dry per person (I eyeball and cook about 1/2 lb dry)
+- 2 oz dry per person thin spaghetti noodles I eyeball and cook about ½ lb dry

-2 chicken breast (about 4-5 oz each breast)
+- 2 4-5 oz each breast chicken breast

-1 tablespoon neutral oil such as canola, avocado
+- 1 tablespoon neutral oil such as canola

 - Fill a large pot with water and cook noodles according to the package direction.
 Drain the liquid and set aside.

 - Rinse the pot or use another pot bring the water to simmer.
 Then, add chicken and pinch of turmeric for about 15 minutes.
 The time can vary depending on the size and thickness of chicken breast.
 Let it cool and shred the chicken using forks or hand mixer.